Bavarian Ministry of the Interior

 The Bavarian Ministry of the Interior, Sport and Integration (Bayerisches Staatsministerium des Innern, für Sport und Integration) is the interior ministry of Bavaria.
 It is headquartered in Munich, and was established on November 21, 1806 as the Departement des Innern.
 The first Minister of the Interior was Count Maximilian von Montgelas (until 1817).

 Since October 16, 2007, Joachim Herrmann (CSU) has been Minister of the Interior.

+On September 1st, 2024, the Bavarian Ministry of the Interior uploaded a video on their official X (formerly twitter) account which contained a number of seemingly Islamophobic tropes and imagery.
+The post has since been deleted from their account.